-- 4. The cost of replacing an existing public building if pursuant to the implementation of a redevelopment project the existing public building is to be demolished to use the site for private investment or devoted to a different use requiring private investment and the cost of construction of public works or improvements. - 5.
-Cost of job training and retraining projects including the costs of "welfare to work" programs implemented by businesses located within the redevelopment project area. - 6.
-Financing costs, including but not limited to all necessary and incidental expenses related to the issuance of obligations and which may include payment of interest on any obligations issued thereunder including interest accruing during the estimated period of construction of any redevelopment project for which such obligations are issued and for not exceeding thirty-six (36) months thereafter and including reasonable reserves related thereto. - 7.
-To the extent the City by written agreement accepts and approves the same, all or a portion of a taxing district's capital costs resulting from the redevelopment project necessarily incurred or to be incurred (consistent with statutory requirements) within the taxing district in furtherance of the objectives of the Plan and Project. - 8.
+- 4. implementation of a redevelopment project the existing public builds - 4. ing is to be demolished to use the site for private investment or de- - 4. voted tp; a d^erent^use^^

+- 4. cx)hstru"ion of pubKc, improvements, - 5.
+Cost of jbb training: and refraining projects including the costs of "welfare to Wdtk- programs implemented by businesses located within the redevelopment project area. - 6.
+Financing costs, mcluding but hot limited to all necessary and ind-dental expenses, related to the issuance of obligations and which may include payment of interest on any bbligations issued thereunder in-eluding mterest accrumg during the estimated period of construction of any redevelopment project for which such obligations are issued and for not exceeding thirty-six (36) months thereafter and mcluding reasonable reserves related thereto. - 7.
+To the extent the City by written agreement accepts and approves the same,-all or a portion of a taxing district's capital costs resulting from the redevelopment project necessarily incurred or to be incurred (consistent with statutory requirements) within the taxing district in furtherance of the objectives ofthe Plan and Project. - 8.
 Relocation costs to the extent that a municipality determines that relocation costs shall be paid or is required to make payment of relocation costs by Federal or State law. - 9.
 Payments in lieu of taxes. - 10.
-Costs of job training, retraining, advanced vocational education or career education, including but not limited to courses in occupational, semi-technical or technical fields leading directly to employment, incurred by one or more taxing districts, provided that such costs: (i) are related to the establishment and maintenance of additional job training, advanced vocational education or career education programs for persons employed or to be employed by employers located in a Redevelopment Project Area: (ii) when incurred by a taxing district or taxing districts other than the municipality, are set forth in a written agreement by or among the municipality and the taxing district or taxing districts, which agreement describes the program to be undertaken, including but not limited to the number of employees to be trained, a description of the training and services to be provided. the number and type of positions available or to be available, itemized costs of the program and sources of funds to pay for the same. and the term of the agreement.
+Costs of job training, retraining, advanced vocational education or career education, including but not limited to courses in occupational, semi-technical or technical fields leading directly to employment, incurred by one or more taxing districts, provided that such costs: (i) are related to the establishment and maintenance of additional job training, advanced vocational education or career education programs for persons employed or to be employed by employers located in a Redevelopment Project Area: (ii) when incurred by a taxing district or taxing districts other than the municipality, are set forth in a written agreement by or among the municipality and the taxing district or taxing districts, which agreement describes the program to be undertaken, including but not limited to the number of employees to be trained, a description of the training and services to be provided, the number and type of positions available or to be available, itemized costs of the program and sources of funds to pay for the same, and the term of the agreement!
 Such costs include, specifically, the payment by community college districts of costs pursuant to Sections